CaptRat/CaptRat.github.io/_posts/2017-01-08-terseness_may_be_beautiful.markdown

 At another point, he said that programmers see terseness as beautiful.
 I understand what Drew means, and I want to eventually acquire the ability to be terse, and write beautiful code.

-Right now, I'm still staring at next huge black monoliths that appear on every page, wondering WTF.
+Right now, I'm still staring at the next huge black monoliths that appear on every page, wondering WTF.